andrelopez/log-monitor/README.md

 to new lines, I added a comment where we can potentially change this behavior as simple as passing a new option to the CLI like `--read-real-time`

+- Add more validations for handling wrong file formats and return proper responses

 - Add unit tests for the Screen behavior

+- Add ability of update the default config values via the CLI

-- The stats were calculated on the Screen side handling the NEW_REQUESTS_EVENT it would be nice to raise an STATS event with all the most important stats, however I decided to send the granular requests info so the Screens subscribers could calculate any stat that they want
+- The stats were calculated on the Screen side handling the NEW_REQUESTS_EVENT it would be nice to raise an STATS event with all the most important stats, however I decided to send the granular requests info so the Screens subscribers could calculate any stat that they want.

--